<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=5678177&amp;fmt=gif">

 Book a Demo

-How to address data subject access requests under PIPA-BC?
+How to address data subject access requests under the British Columbia Privacy Act?

 Sections (25) through (32) address the way organizations have to handle data subject access requests and outline the following steps: